jayapriya90/distributed-key-value-store/README.md

 To specify read and write sequences from input file and print metadata of all servers

-> ./clients -f requests.txt -p
+> ./clients -f request.txt -p